Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

 - Supports a pure HTML and JavaScript integration.
 - Streamlined and user-friendly.
 - Does not require a client secret, making it suitable for public clients (embedded in apps).
-- A backend is recommended but not technically required.
+- To support a strong age verification, only the validation of the resulting ID token and nonce requires a backend, the rest can be made entirely from the frontend.

 To get started, use the provided example clients for the PP environment.
 When ready for production, contact Signaturgruppen to set up your integration with your own technical client.

-### Age Verification with OpenID Connect
+## Age Verification with OpenID Connect

 To integrate with OpenID Connect, include the following parameters in your request: